aliceminotto/lab_journal/lab_journal.md

         rm ./DT20000/*.eps
 ```

+* fixed typo in last lines of clusterV.py that caused the code not to save CDATAVcomp and par.

+* note i will need about sqlite3:
+  > The AUTOINCREMENT keyword imposes extra CPU, memory, disk space, and disk I/O overhead and should be avoided if not strictly needed.
+It is usually not needed.
+  >
+  > In SQLite, a column with type INTEGER PRIMARY KEY is an alias for the ROWID (except in WITHOUT ROWID tables) which is always a 64-bit signed integer.
+  >
+  > On an INSERT, if the ROWID or INTEGER PRIMARY KEY column is not explicitly given a value, then it will be filled automatically with an unused integer, usually one more than the largest ROWID currently in use.
+This is true regardless of whether or not the AUTOINCREMENT keyword is used.
+  >
+  > If the AUTOINCREMENT keyword appears after INTEGER PRIMARY KEY, that changes the automatic ROWID assignment algorithm to prevent the reuse of ROWIDs over the lifetime of the database.
+In other words, the purpose of AUTOINCREMENT is to prevent the reuse of ROWIDs from previously deleted rows.
+  at this very moment iput autoincrement (mainly because i was using plain mysql syntax, btw i need to think better about this. at first sight it still looks to me like it would be a better idea to use it, giving i will have other tables linked via id, to prevent wrong connections).

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)